Fu Hao — First Female General in the History of China and Wife of Four Kings

 Among around 10,000 pieces of oracle bone inscriptions excavated in China, about 200 of them were about Lady Fu Hao (or Fu Zi).

-Together with her husband King Wu Ding, they implemented and won the earliest ambush war in Chinese history; She also had commanded and succeeded the largest scale war of that century.
+Together with her husband King Wu Ding, they implemented and won the earliest ambush war in Chinese history; She also had commanded and succeeded in the largest-scale war of that century.

-She was an honorable queen, an exceptional marshal with outstanding military achievements; meanwhile, she was also a feudal lord with her own fief and army, and was in charge of the most saint worship ceremonies of the Empire Shang.
+She was an honorable queen, an exceptional marshal with outstanding military achievements; meanwhile, she was also a feudal lord with her fief and army and was in charge of the most saint worship ceremonies of the Empire Shang.

 As a woman with paramount theocracy, royal and military power, she also obtained great love of the king.

 Recently, Fu Hao’s well-preserved cemetery was found, which contained 1928 pieces of valuable and exquisite burial artifacts.

 Those ancient oracle bone inscriptions and over 3000 years old cultural relics buried with her, together, are telling the world the story of this glorious queen.